Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/relationships/parents.rst

 system.
 This is the better choice for CAD purposes, for example.

 Moving, rotating or scaling the parent will also usually move/rotate/scale the child/children.
-However moving/rotating/scaling the child/children of the parent will not result in the parent moving/rotating/scaling.
+However, moving/rotating/scaling the child/children of the parent will not result in the parent moving/rotating/scaling.
 In other words, the direction of influence is from parent to child and not child to parent.